census-instrumentation/opencensus-web/README.md

 - *Frontend web server*: renders the initial HTML to the browser including the OpenCensus Web library code and the necessary configuration (e.g. window.ocAgent).
-This server would typically be instrumented with an OpenCensus server-side library (Go, Java, etc.) that can attach the server-side spans to the trace, that is sending the Trace Context Header in the [W3C draft format][trace-context-url].
+This server would typically be instrumented with an OpenCensus server-side library (Go, Java, etc.) that can attach the server-side spans to the trace, that is sending the Trace Context Header in the [W3C draft format][trace-context-url] via a `window.traceparent` global variable.
   We also suggest that you create an endpoint in the server that receives the HTTP/JSON traces and proxies to the OpenCensus Agent.

 - *Browser JS*: the OpenCensus Web library code that runs in the browser.
 This measures user interactions and collects browser data and writes them to the OpenCensus Agent as spans via HTTP/JSON.

-- *OpenCensus Collector*: receives traces from either the *frontend web server proxy endpoint* or directly from the *browser JS*, depending on  the way you deploy it, and exports them to a trace backend (e.g. Stackdriver, Zipkin).
+- *OpenCensus Agent*: receives traces from either the *frontend web server proxy endpoint* or directly from the *browser JS*, depending on  the way you deploy it, and exports them to a trace backend (e.g. Stackdriver, Zipkin).

 ![architecture-diagram](images/architecture_diagram.png)